 - The MWAB-UE is configured with dedicated DNN/S-NSSAI for the PDU session for backhaul link to be used by the MWAB-gNB.
 When MWAB-UE establishes the PDU session to access the OAM server, the address of the AMF(s) for the MWAB-gNB to connect to can be configured by the OAM based on MWAB’s location.

-NOTE: Considering the mobility of MWAB-gNB, the AMF change may happen because of the regional deployment of AMF. the N2 connection change during MWAB-gNB mobility will be co-ordinated with the mobility aspects of key issue#4.
+NOTE 1: Considering the mobility of MWAB-gNB, the AMF change may happen because of the regional deployment of AMF. the N2 connection change during MWAB-gNB mobility will be co-ordinated with the mobility aspects of key issue#4.

+NOTE 2: In order to avoid the backhaul link failure of N2/N3 connection, the IP connection of N2/N3 should be kept reachable.

 Figure 6.2.2.2-1: N2 connection over BH PDU session

 6.2.2.3 N3 over BH PDU session

-Editor’s Note: Detailed description is FFS.
+Solution 3 describes the handling of the QoS and slicing aspects over the BH PDU sessions in details.

+The N3 connection with UPF for the MWAB-gNB:

+- The BH PDU session’s PSA routes the N3 message between the MWAB-gNB and UPF based on the IP address.

+During the PDU Session Establishment procedure of UE, the MWAB-gNB receives the N3 CN tunnel corresponding to the PDU Session.
+Then the BH PDU session for N3 connection is established.

+- The MWAB-UE provides the allocated IP address for the BH PDU Session to the MWAB-gNB.
+This IP address is provided by the MWAB-gNB to the UE SMF as the N3 AN tunnel information during PDU Session Establishment procedure of UE.

 6.2.2.4 Xn over BH PDU session

 The MWAB-gNB's Xn, if enabled based on configuration by OAM, may share the same PDU session of N2/N3 or different PDU session.
 When the respective PDU session providing IP connectivity is established, IP connectivity is also used to connect with another NG-RAN (using the Xn interface).
+The Xn interface, if supported by an MWAB, and if enabled by the operator, would be carried over the BH PDU session used to support the MWAB gNB's N2 interface.

 Editor’s Note: It is FFS whether or not to support Xn connection over BH PDU Session and need the coordination with RAN WG3.